CarolinaCobo/la-biblioteca-ms3/README.md

 * Icons are from [Hero Icons](https://heroicons.com/).
 * Book images are from [Easons](https://www.easons.com/)
 * Parallax image is from [Unplash](https://unsplash.com/)

+All the book image URLs and books descriptions, number of pagese and ISBN numbers were sourced from Easons online bookstore from their CDN image delivery URLs and used purely for educational purposes only to demonstrate the app backend CRUD functionality.
+Please visit Easons for great deals on books.

 <h1> 7.
 Acknowledgements </h1>